-Christ Against Culture.
 Niebuhr writes that this classification: “affirms the sole authority of Christ over the Christian and resolutely rejects culture’s claims to loyalty” (45).
 He then writes: “Every phase of culture falls under indictment.
 Through state, church, and property system are the citadels of evil, philosophy and science and arts also come under condemnation” (60).
-Although Niebuhr notes many advocates of this position, it is more normally today associated with the Anabaptists denominations, such as the Mennonites and some Pentecostals.
+Niebuhr notes many advocates of this position.
+It is more normally today associated with the Anabaptists denominations, such as the Mennonites and some Pentecostals.
 God’s sovereignty is over both church and state.

-Christ Above Culture.
 Niebuhr sees “the great majority in Christianity” who “refused to take either the position of the anti-cultural radicals [Christ Against Culture] or that the accommodation of Christ to culture [Christ of Culture]…For the fundamental issue does not lie between Christ and the world…but between God and man” (117).
-He further divides the great majority into “synthesists, dualists, and conversionists” (116) which make up his last 3 classes.
+He further divides the great majority into “synthesists, dualists, and conversionists” (116).
+These make up his last 3 classes.
 The Christ Above Culture class is “the synthesis [who] affirms both Christ and culture” (120).
 Saint Thomas Aquinas is the arch-type for this class.

 Clearly, Niebuhr offered a starting point for discussing the relationship of Christ and culture.
 The economist in me is, however, confused by this classification schema not only because it compares apples and oranges (Christ as a kind of arch-type and culture largely undefined), but because it distinguishes attributes of every Christian’s journey of faith as separate classes.
 For example, while Niebuhr sees the Apostle Paul as a dualist, Paul is also the great articulator of conversion.
 How else could we classify the Paul of Romans 12:1-2?
 Is Paul to be thought theologically inconsistent or schizophrenic?
 My expectation (as an economist) is an apples-to-apples comparison of Christian and pagan culture.

 Niebuhr implicitly presumes that both pagans outside the church and Christians inside the church are in some measure influenced by Christ.
 The ideas of competing religious influences or of cultural influences on Christ have relatively little influence on Niebuhr’s schema as he focuses on Christ’s influence on culture.
 While this emphasis may have been helpful in 1951, today it is clearly incomplete.
-For example, the fastest growing religion in the United States is Islam, even if primarily because of immigration—how does that fit in here?
+The fastest growing religion in the United States is Islam.
+This is because of immigration, but how does that fit in Niebuhr’s classification?
 Our post-Christian culture is clearly no longer captive to Christian influence, if it ever was.

-More to the point, the biggest challenge in the church today is syncretism—cultural influences, not from Christ to the culture, but from an increasingly secular culture to the church.
+More to the point, the biggest challenge in the church today is syncretism.
+Syncretism is a cultural influence, not from Christ to the culture, but from an increasingly secular culture to the church.
 This challenge raises serious issues for Niebuhr’s classification.
 While Christ is not changed by syncretism, our interpretation of Christ may be.
 The church, which was established by the Holy Spirit at Pentecost, clearly is also influenced.
 Appeals then to Niebuhr’s classification accordingly appear anachronistic—an appeal to glories no longer evident.
 Worse, the classifications invite Christians to define their journey of faith in a particular classification rather than live out the entire Gospel witness.
-Consequently, if we are to appeal to a classification schema at all, it needs to be formulated based more exacting definitions of both Christian culture and pagan culture.
+Consequently, if we are to classify relationships, Christian and pagan cultures need to be more precisely defined.